-The most common renewable electricity options, solar and wind, are intermittent (irregular and uncontrollable) energy supply sources.
-Therefore, flexibility and storage technologies are needed to meet demand for electric power at any given time, or to reduce or shift demand loads using demand side management.
+The fastest growing electricity production, solar and wind, is irregular and uncontrollable.
+Therefore, flexibility and storage technologies are needed to meet demand for electric power at any given time, or to reduce or shift demand to when supply is available.

 In current EU policy, consumers are mobilized to play an active role in the energy system.
 Prosumers are active consumers who also produce or store energy.
-From 2019, all households in Norway have smart meters, which measure electricity usage instantaneously and can allow electricity bills to be based on spot prices that change every minute.
-This means that in the future, consumers can be cheaper off by actively managing their usage.
-Many other countries are rolling out smart meters too.
+All households in Norway have smart meters, which allows them to use apps to manage their thermostat or car charging to save money.

-In contrast to Western countries, in many developing countries energy access is not a given.
+In contrast, energy access is not a given in all countries.
 About a quarter of the world population is not connected to a (reliable) power grid.
 Food stoves using wood, coal or fuels are not environmentally friendly and cause health problems.
-Solar panels, small-scale wind power or waste gasification units can be cost-effective, but need coordination and incentives to be developed and used efficiently.
+Solar panels, small-scale wind power, or waste gasification can be cost-effective, but there is a need for education and management to implement these technologies.

 About this village

-My key objectives and interests are people and planet, today and (in) the future.
-My own research is mainly in energy markets and infrastructure, but I have kept the village theme description broad so that student teams can take their own interpretation and project objectives.
-In this village, each team develops their own research theme.
-You can have the United Nations Sustainable Development Goals in mind when developing a project, or the challenge of how to induce sustainable behavior in people that are so rich that they couldn't care less about their monthly energy bill, or many other topics.
-For some students, the work in the village may lead to a patent application or conference or journal paper, or will be continued in their master’s project and thesis.
-Energy and Sustainability are two of NTNU’s four strategic thematic areas.
+The village theme description is broad so that student teams can take their own interpretation and project objectives.
+Each team develops their own research topic inspired by for example: the United Nations Sustainable Development Goals, conflicts between renewables and nature, new opportunities created by artificial intelligence, lacking sustainable behaviour in society, or many other topics.
+For some student projects, the work in the village may lead to a patent application or scientific paper publication, internship opportunities, or it will be continued in their master’s project and thesis.
+Energy is one of NTNU’s five strategic thematic areas.
 NTNU is involved in many large-scale research projects in the energy area.
-There will be guest lectures from NTNU and SINTEF researchers and others active in energy system and markets research showing how academic research can make a contribution addressing the highly relevant challenges in the energy system.
-The guest lecturers and others can be relevant as project partners, dependent on the actual topics students choose to work on.
+There will be guest lectures from NTNU and SINTEF researchers and industrial actors showing how smart energy management can address highly relevant challenges in the energy system.
+The guest lecturers and other external institutions tend to be project partners on the student projects and ideas.

 - Course code: TIØ4855